-For nearly seven years now, we've known and loved Amazon's Alexa as a valuable virtual assistant who just happens to have a traditionally female-sounding voice.
-Even though users have been able to change the voices on other virtual assistants like Siri and Google Assistant, Amazon had remained alone in identifying its AI as female.
-But now, finally, Echo owners can make their Alexa sound differently than ever before.
+For nearly a decade now, we've known and loved Amazon's Alexa as a valuable virtual assistant who just happens to have a traditionally female-sounding voice.
+Unlike other virtual assistants like Siri and Google Assistant, Amazon had remained alone in identifying its AI as female until very recently.
+Happily, Echo owners can now make their Alexa sound differently than ever before.
 So let's dive in and find out how to change Alexa's voice on your Echo device.

 How to change the Alexa voice on your Amazon Echo

-Here you can change the wake word from Alexa to others such as "Amazon," "Computer," "Echo," or the newest option — "Ziggy."
+9. Here you can change the wake word from Alexa to others such as "Amazon," "Computer," "Echo," or "Ziggy."
 Note that changing the wake word make take a few minutes to take effect.

 Alternatively, if diving into the Alexa app settings is too tedious, you can always ask Alexa to "change your voice" and "Alexa, change your wake word."
 Remember that this process will need to be repeated for each Echo device you have in your home, as the settings are per device.